apache/apisix-website/website/docs/general/community.md

 ### Joining the Slack Channel

-Apache APISIX provides 2 ways to join the Slack channel.
+You can join the Apache APISIX Slack channel in two ways:

 1. You can join the slack channel using [this invite](https://join.slack.com/t/the-asf/shared_invite/zt-vlfbf7ch-HkbNHiU_uDlcH_RvaHv9gQ).